YannCmr/Ia41_project/README.md

     ├── 01_Documents/
     │   ├── IA41 Projets2024.pdf   <- File with the project requirements
     │   ├── IA41 Sujet Teeko.pdf   <- File with the game logic
-    │   ├── Proj_teeko.txt         <- File used to iterate on the project and to dispatch tasks
+    │   ├── Report_COMOR_NIMHAOULIN_STRABACH.pdf   <- Report of the project
-    │   └── Teeko.docx             <- File used to iterate on the project and to dispatch tasks
     ├── 02_Code/
     │   ├── ai/                 <- Folder with the AI code
     │   └── __pycache__/